Tłumacz Migam - Międzynarodowe Centrum Kultury

 A+

 The Academy of Heritage is a post-graduate studies programme devoted to the management and promotion of cultural heritage.
 The first students enrolled in 2001.
-Twenty years of the Academy’s existence came with fifteen completed programmes, over 300 students, and a team of experts affiliated with the Krakow University of Economics, the Jagiellonian University, and key cultural institutions in Poland.
+Twenty two years of the Academy’s existence came with seventeen completed programmes, over 380 students, and a team of experts affiliated with the Krakow University of Economics, the Jagiellonian University, and key cultural institutions in Poland.
 The Academy of Heritage also involves a series of Open Lectures, which address important examples of managing heritage sites and cultural institutions.

 Lectures and seminars cover economic, legal, social and political aspects considered a basis of modern heritage preservation philosophy.
 The students are trained in modern heritage preservation and management methods.